j-arens/wordpress-enqueue-chunks-webpack-plugin/README.md

   - common-foo-bar.bundle.js
   - vendors-bar.bundle.js

-Making any number of changes in your `splitChunks` config could result in a totally different compilation result from Webpack.
+Making any number of changes in your `splitChunks` config could result in a totally different compilation result.
 This plugin will help you automate registering these scripts in WordPress without having to know what chunks are required for each script.

 ## How